bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 ### 3. Add ML.NET to .NET for Apache Spark App

 Make sure you've downloaded the [Microsoft.ML NuGet Package](https://www.nuget.org/packages/Microsoft.ML).
-Your Spark app needs to reference the Microsoft.ML API and the .csproj file of your trained ML.NET model.
+Either use Model Builder's "Add Projects" feature, or in a new C# console app, add a reference the Microsoft.ML API and the .csproj file of your trained ML.NET model.

 ![CSProject](https://github.com/bamurtaugh/spark/blob/SparkMLNet/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/images/SparkMLPic.PNG)

-As we create the logic for our Spark app, we'll paste in the code generated from model builder and include some other class definitions.
+As we create the logic for our Spark app, we'll paste in the code generated from Model Builder and include some other class definitions.

 ## Spark.NET